yosuaricky/cyclistic-analysis/README.md

 ### Phase 3 - Process
 To easily identify total ride length and the day of the week, I do the following:
 -  I created a column called `ride_length` to calculate the length of each ride by subtracting the column `started_at` from the column `ended_at`
--  Then, I created query using `CASE` to identify the day of the week on each trip, by extracting the date part from column `started_at`
+-  Then, I created query using `CASE` to identify the day of the week on each trip, by extracting the date part from column `started_at` and return the results on HH:MM:SS format

 ```sql
 SELECT